licslan/licslan.github.io/_posts/2018-08-26-How to simply use docker.md

 ---

 ```
-so how to use the docker and what`s the difference between the docker and vm tec? <br>
+so how to use the docker and what`s the difference between the docker and vm tec?

 ok if we want to get this down first we just go to https://www.docker.com/ and see what`s going on